neam/dna-project-base-12-factor-app-boilerplate/docs/20-local-dev-introduction.md

 Local Development: Introduction
 ===============================

+Tab-completion for all scripts related to project management:

+    bin/<tab> -> list all general project commands stack/<tab> -> list all stack-related project commands deploy/<tab> -> list all deploy-replated project commands

+## The project shell

 Before running any of the commands for local development expect that the first-time set-up is performed and a worker shell has been entered by running:

     stack/shell.sh